STUDY JAPANESE ONLINE WITH NATIVES HERE

 • Ochite [落ちる] - Fall, decrease, fail;

-• Tsuku [着く] - To arrive, to sit down, to reach;
+• Tsuku [着く] - Arrive, sit down, reach;

 • Things like coming to one's senses, reaching a place;

-Aogimiru [Look up] - to respect, look up (at the sky);
+Aogimiru [仰ぎ見る] - respect, look up (sky);

-• Aogu [仰ぐ] look up;
+• Aogu [仰ぐ] to look up;

 • Miru [見る] see;

-Aoritateru [煽り立てる] - alarm, worry, stir up;
+Aoritateru [煽り立てる] - alarm, worry, agitate;

-• Tateru [立てる] - lift, place, lift, push;
+• Tateru [立てる] - to raise, to place, to erect, to push;

-• Naguri [殴り] - hit;
+• Naguri [殴り] - to hit;

-• Au [合う] - Unite, merge, combine;
+• Au [合う] - To unite, to fuse, to combine;

 • Literally a meeting of punches;

-Atehamete [Insert] - Fill in;
+Atehamete [当てはめて] - Fill in;

-• Ate [当あて] - goal, purpose;
+• Ate [当あて] - objective, purpose;

 • Hameru [嵌める] - Insert, place;

-Asobiniiku [Going to play] - Play outside;
+Asobiniiku [遊びに行く] - Play outside;

-• Asobu [遊ぶ] - Play;
+• Asobu [遊ぶ] - Play, to play;

-• Iku [行く] - Go;
+• Iku [行く] - Ir;

-• に - Particle;
+• に - Particle

 • This doesn't look like a compound verb, since it has a particle, but it's good to leave it as an example.